 A Massachusetts Institute of Technology study found that those employees with the largest social networks were 7 percent more productive than colleagues with fewer Facebook friends or Twitter followers.
 Interestingly, in the same workplace, those employees who had more face-to-face interactions were 30 percent more productive [source: Hodgson].

 Taking a cue from sites like Facebook, businesses are beginning to create internal company networking sites.
 Hundreds of companies, such as Saturn and Smart Car, use internal social networks.
 These sites work especially well for companies that are dispersed around the globe.
 They make it easier for employees to communicate and brainstorm with colleagues on the other side of the world.
 LinkedIn, a social network for professionals, launched Company Groups, a site in which a company can create a forum for all of its employees.
 About a thousand companies have already signed on for this service [source: USA Today].

-For more information on social networking sites and their effect on humanity, visit the links on the next page.
+For more information on social networking sites and their effect on humanity, visit the links below.

 - Fahmy, Miral.
 "Facebook, YouTube at work make better employees."
 Reuters.
 Yahoo Tech.
 April 2, 2009.http://tech.yahoo.com/news/nm/20090402/wr_nm/us_work_internet_tech_life

 - Helms, Ann Doss.
 "Teachers disciplined for Facebook postings.
 Charlotte Observer.
 Nov.
 12, 2008.http://www.charlotteobserver.com/597/story/319902.html"

 - Hodgson, Matthew.
 "The ROI of being social at work."
 The App Gap.
 Feb.
 19, 2009.http://www.theappgap.com/roi-of-being-social-at-work.html#2